Creative Wellbeing Through

 Depression & Anxiety

-Many individuals suffer symptoms associated with adverse childhood experiences that took place before they could speak.
-This type of developmental trauma is held as body memories, for which there may be no words.
-Others carry trans-generationally transmitted trauma, unknowingly inherited from a previous generation.
-Anxiety, fear, shame, hopelessness and confusion are a few of the emotions that can remain fixed in us long after the traumatic events took place, and we may struggle with current relationships as well.
-DMP offers a non-invasive way to understand and overcome these symptoms.
-I will always work at your pace to avoid re-traumatisation.
+Many people suffer symptoms due to adverse childhood experiences, some dating back to infancy.
+We hold this type of developmental trauma as body memories and it may not be possible to find words to describe the feelings that something is not right.
+Others carry trans-generationally transmitted trauma passed down from previous generations.
+Anxiety, fear, shame, low self-esteem, hopelessness and confusion can remain fixed in us long after the traumatic events took place, and we may struggle with current relationships as well.
+Movement Psychotherapy offers a non-invasive way to address what trauma leaves behind in the body, always working at your pace and avoiding reactivating the original traumatisation.

 Depression & Anxiety